Chupan: Rise and fall under Abu Sa'id

 He was buried in Medina, in the cemetery of Baqi, under the supervision of his daughter Bagdad Katun.

 Personality

 Chupan was described as a devout Muslim who was also against among emirs who opposed Öljeitü's conversion to Shiism.
-Described by various sources as brave and just, he was also known to sponsor a water canal to Mecca in 1325.
+Described by various sources as brave and just.

+In November 1325, Chupan personally went on the Hajj pilgrimage, during his stay repairing the water system of Mecca, as well as founding a bath and Madrasa in Medina.

 Being a fervent Muslim, he also oversaw reconstruction of mosques in Tabriz as well as demolition of churches.
 Nevertheless, he also protected Mar Yahballaha III.

+Upon his death, his body was transported along with the Iraqi pilgrimage caravan, and buried in Medina.

 Children

 He had at least 4 wives, by whom Chupanid dynasty descended.
 Most of his children were born by unknown spouses.
 He also named at least two of his sons after his ancestors Chilaun and Sorgan Shira: